google-research/deeplab2/g3doc/projects/vip_deeplab.md

 ```

 ### References
 1. Dahun Kim, Sanghyun Woo, Joon-Young Lee, and In So Kweon.
-"Video panoptic
+"Video Panoptic
-   segmentation."
+   Segmentation."
 In CVPR, 2020.

 2. David Eigen, Christian Puhrsch, and Rob Fergus.
-"Depth map prediction from a
+"Depth Map Prediction from a
-   single image using a multi-scale deep network."
+   Single Image Using a Multi-Scale Deep Network."
 In NeurIPS, 2014.

+3. Marius Cordts, Mohamed Omran, Sebastian Ramos, Timo Rehfeld, Markus
+   Enzweiler, Rodrigo Benenson, Uwe Franke, Stefan Roth, and Bernt Schiele, "The
+   Cityscapes Dataset for Semantic Urban Scene Understanding."
+In CVPR, 2016.

+4. Andreas Geiger and Philip Lenz and Raquel Urtasun, "Are We Ready for
+   Autonomous Driving?
+The KITTI Vision Benchmark Suite."
+In CVPR, 2012.

+5. Jens Behley, Martin Garbade, Andres Milioto, Jan Quenzel, Sven Behnke, Cyrill
+   Stachniss, and Jurgen Gall.
+"SemanticKITTI: A Dataset for Semantic Scene
+   Understanding of LiDAR Sequences."
+In ICCV, 2019.